 Do your homework!
 Make sure you have all the numbers listed above and understand terms such as the equalization ratio and fair market value.
 Make sure you are working with a true professional who can help you to accurately determine the market value of your home.

 Setting a great asking price is critical.
 You do not want to set it too high and have to repeatedly lower it to get buyers in the door.
 Your pricing history is public information, and repeatedly lowering your price can make buyers think there is something wrong with it.
 And for obvious reasons, you don’t want to set your asking price too low.
-To get the price you want you must exercise patience and make sure you are working with a true professional in USA.
+To get the price you want you must exercise patience and make sure you are working with a true professional in Stockton.